 Things I wish I knew before going to Trinidad and Tobago

 Some people love just travelling to see beautiful, comfortable, Instagrammable and even glamorous places.
-Accumulating comfy and sparkle memories are the main aim of them.
+Accumulating comfy and sparkle memories are their main aim.
 But some people love to discover the world and find the hidden beauty in the countries.
 They are the ones who feel deeply every moment of travel.
 Today we will write about Trinidad and Tobago.
 It’s for those who want to discover the world.
-Trip to Trinidad and Tobago will be more accessible for you after this blog.
+A trip to Trinidad and Tobago will be more accessible for you after this blog.
 As usual, we will start with the famous questions, where is Trinidad and Tobago, and what is the capital of Trinidad and Tobago?

 Where is Trinidad and Tobago?

 The country office is called the Republic of Trinidad and Tobago.
 It consists of 2 large islands and some small islands.
 The main islands are Trinidad and Tobago.
 Grenada, Barbados, and Venezuela are the neighbours of the country.
-Republic Trinidad and Tobago are known for their fossil-fuel.
-The Caribbean nations are known with the tourism sector, but this country is known with gas, fossil-fuel, oil, and oil industry.
+Republic Trinidad and Tobago are known for their fossil fuel.
+The Caribbean countries are known for the tourism sector, but this country is known for gas, fossil fuel, oil, and oil industry.